gc-na/cshellwiki.github.io/wiki/chage_english.md

-# [Linux] Bash chage Usage equivalent: Manage user password expiration settings
+# [Linux] C Shell (csh) chage用法: Manage user password expiration settings

 ## Overview
-The `chage` command in Linux is used to change user password expiry information.
-It allows administrators to set and modify the parameters related to password aging, ensuring that users update their passwords regularly for security purposes.
+The `chage` command is used to change user password expiry information in Linux systems.
+It allows administrators to set and manage password aging policies for user accounts, ensuring that users update their passwords regularly for security purposes.

 ## Usage
 The basic syntax of the `chage` command is as follows: